magnusnordlander/silvia-pi/README.md

 * asyncio instead of multiprocess
 * 128x64 SPI OLED display
 * Second temperature sensor near group head
+* Replaced group head sensor with another ETP-RT-4-24-PT100B.
+The PTFM101T1A0 was behaving erratically.
+Possibly shorting?
+I may reinstall one of these, because it was getting interesting readings and I have spares.
+We'll see.

 ### In progress
 * Dynamic reaction time compensation for weighted shots
-   * Still haven't decided whether to project the shots as linear or polynomial, linear seems to work well for well-extracting shots, weird shots sometimes get polynomial
+   * Still haven't decided whether to project the shots as linear or polynomial, linear seems to work well for well-extracting shots, weird shots sometimes get polynomial.
+The data is available in [magnusnordlander/brew-profiles](https://github.com/magnusnordlander/brew-profiles).
 * Pressure gauge
     * ~~Sensata 116CP or 60CP seems like good choices, but hard to come by~~ Haven't even been able to find in small quantities, not to mention that I don't know the price
     * ~~BDSensors DMP331P or DS200P could also be good choices~~ Too expensive (~$400)